Image Credits: Houzz.jp

 Today’s global design market has accommodated this unique style décor in an innovative mix and match manner, in order to lend a touch of rustic/ free-flowing glamour amidst modern functionality:

 Bring in a touch of green with ferns and hanging plants which not only will make the room more colourful but lend freshness too.
-Succulents are great for people who want no-fuss greens since they can withstand a range of temperature fluctuations and light variations.
+Succulents are great for people who want no-fuss greens since they can withstand a range of temperature fluctuations and light variations hence lanscape architecture is also important.
 Just keep them in a sunny spot and water them once in a few days and they are good to go.

 Every Bohemian home tells a story.
 It is not a concept as much as it as a way of life.
 Boho style calls for the use of bits and odds of accessories gathered from random places to lend their aura to the room.
 So, while decorative gold mirrors or crystal chandeliers may be the showstopper procured from antique shops, even contrasting china clay cups, maps, vintage bottles and ornate boxes collecting from the journey across the world may add to the feel.
 Paintings, pillows and figurines prep up the decor

 If heavy brick architecture is not your style, opt for a single piece of African wall décor to illuminate the room.

 3. Signature focal points

 Bright colours, bright coloured rugs, ottoman, lanterns and canopies, patterned fabrics, low mattresses, beaded curtains, take your pick from multifunctional products or use all, as your heart may desire.